moq-wg/moq-transport/draft-lcurley-moq-transport.md

 --- abstract

 This document defines the core behavior for MoQTransport, a media transport protocol over QUIC.
-MoQTransport allows a producer of media to publish data and have it consumed via subscription by a multiplicity of endpoints.
-It supports intermediate content distribution networks and is designed for high scale and low latency distribution.
-The core subscribable entities are tracks, consisting of a sequence of objects organized into groups.
-MoQTransport is a generic protocol, designed to work in concert with multiple MoQ Streaming Formats, each of which define alternate schemes for carrying media content over MoQT.
+It aims at supporting multiple application classes with varying latency requirements.
+It is based on a publish/subscribe metaphor where entities publish and subscribe to data that is sent through, and received from, relays in the cloud.
+The data is delivered in the strict priority order.

 --- middle